-For swapping, we simply offload all activation maps to CPU memory.
+For swapping, we offload all activation maps to CPU memory, which offload all activation maps to CPU memory.
 Thus, it can achieve the highest compression ratio for activation maps.
-However, its running time overhead is roughly 50%- 80%, which is often unacceptable.
+However, its running time overhead is roughly 50%-80%, which is often unacceptable.

-For gradient checkpointing, we utilize torch.utils.checkpoint to insert checkpoints at each GNN layer.
+For gradient checkpointing, we utilize torch.utils.checkpoint.checkpoint to insert the checkpoint at each GNN layer.
 For the time overhead, as shown in Figure 3, it is comparable to EXACT.
-We present the memory usage of activations in Table 20.
+We present the memory usage of activations in Table 18.
 In summary, its time overhead is comparable to EXACT, however, the memory compression ratio of activations is $1.7 \sim 2.3 \times$, which is not large enough.
-Thus, we still cannot train the GCNII on Yelp dataset using a RTX 3090 (24GB) GPU.
+Thus, we still cannot train the GCNII on Yelp dataset using a single RTX 3090 (24GB) GPU.